 The phalanger is a marsupial.
 There are two species of flying squirrels in Sri Lanka.
 They are the Grey Flying Squirrel (Petaurista philippensis) called Maha Hambawa in Sinhala.
 Small Flying Squirrel (Petinomys fuscocapillus) called Kuda Hambawa in Sinhala.

 The Large Flying Squirrel is more common than its smaller counterpart.
-They are dark silver gray in colour.
+They are dark silver-gray in colour.
 Some species are dark brown.
 Both species are nocturnal.
 They have large beady eyes.
-When a light shines on their eyes, they reflect a reddish brown colour.
+When light shines on their eyes, they reflect a reddish-brown colour.
 They have very soft fur on their bodies.